 Senior Dean, Fellow, Member of Las Casas Institute

-Professor Scott is a Fellow of Blackfriars Hall, College Adviser for postgraduate students, and a Member of Las Casas Institute.
+Professor Scott is Senior Dean, Fellow of Blackfriars Hall, College Adviser for postgraduate students, and a Member of Las Casas Institute.
 He also teaches Early Modern English Literature for Blackfriars Hall’s Visiting Students’ Programme.
 He is currently developing a Georgetown University sponsored project on The Future of the Humanities with the help of Las Casas Institute and University colleagues.

 Appointed by the President of Georgetown University as the Director of The Future of the Humanities project, Professor Scott launched the project at the Conference in Oxford on 2nd November 2018 sponsored by Georgetown in association with Las Casas Institute.
 Key speakers included Professor Terry Eagleton, Lancaster University, Dr Kathryn Temple, Georgetown University, and Professor Emma Smith, Hertford College, the University of Oxford.
 The Conference is available on Las Casas Institute YouTube channel.